-Our show hosts (me for Social Pros; Amber Naslund and Chris Moody for Content Pros) pick and schedule their own guests.
+Our show hosts (Me for Social Pros with Anna Hrach and Adam Brown as co-hosts) vet and select our own guests.
 We do it the old-fashioned way, via email.
 I know there are lots of tools out there that help you pick and time and auto-schedule, but I hate the impersonal nature of that technology.
 You’re asking someone to come on your show, can’t you at least exchange a couple of emails to pick a time?

-Once guests are arranged, our Producer, Jess Ostroff, sends a GoToMeeting invite to guests and hosts.
-We record our shows via GoToMeeting, which we prefer to Skype.
+Once guests are arranged, our producer sends a Squadcast invite to guests and hosts.
+We record our shows via Squadcast, which we prefer to Zoom and Skype.

 3. Explain the Show

-When she sends the GoToMeeting request, Jess also sends to the guests our guest guidelines for the podcast, so they have a better feel for what’s going to happen while recording.
+When we send the Squadcast request, we also send to the guests our guest guidelines for the podcast, so they have a better feel for what’s going to happen while recording.

-At this stage, Jess also gets the mailing address for the guest.
+At this stage, we also gets the mailing address for the guest.
 Why?
 Because….